brodieG/rtini/README.md

 -   Daniel Adler, Duncan Murdoch, etal. for `rgl` with which we made the image in this README.
 -   R Core for developing and maintaining such a wonderful language.

+[1] Error calculation should be generally faster, and mesh extraction should be comparable except when the reduced mesh has very large numbers of triangles, in which case the JavaScript implementation is faster.